harrynguon/harrynguon.com/README.md

 # Personal Website

-This has been provisioned on AWS using Terraform.
+This is a small, static website with the hosting infrastructure provisioned on AWS using Terraform (IaC).

 ![Architecture.png](Architecture.png)